tsboom/dwetl/docs/database_setup_docker_postgres.md

 postgres=# <Ctrl-D>
 ```

+**Notes:**

+The docker container running postgres terminal shell must be kept open for the DWETL databases to be running.
+Keep note of the ports used to include that information in your `.env` configuration.

+If you want to use the dw-db-test.lib.umd.edu databases locally for testing, you can use an SSH tunnel from your local machine to the VM databases if your IP address is added to whitelist in the `pg_hba.conf` of the dw-db postgres instance.

+Example SSH tunnel command:

+`ssh -L 3333:dw-db-test.lib.umd.edu:5432 thschone@dw-db-test.lib.umd.edu`

 ## Reset the database and test database from invoke

 1) Check your `.env` file to make sure your test database and database credentials are correct.
 2) Type `invoke --list` to see list of tasks available
 3) Type `invoke database-reset` to reset the configured etl database using the ddl/usmai_dw_etl.sql file.